-Granted the aspiration had went 90% well, but I could tell she was more concerned since seeing the huge cyst cluster with her own ultrasound she performed.
+Granted the aspiration had gone 90% well, but I could tell she was more concerned with seeing the huge cyst cluster with her own ultrasound she performed.
 I could tell she was worried about that one area she could not penetrate easily.

 She was opening up the potential future dialogue, just in case.